This list was originally published in 2018. It’s been updated to include Transformers: Rise of the Beasts, now in theaters.

 Resident best American screen teen Hailee Steinfeld plays Charlie Watson, an 18-year-old gearhead who just wants a car of her own — and who misses her deceased father terribly.
 She comes into possession of Bumblebee when she finds him as a dusty old VW Bug in a junkyard, and after getting him running and taking him home, is extremely surprised when he unfurls in her garage.

 With his memory wiped and his voice gone, big Bee is like an eager but shy puppy that Charlie has to train.
 He becomes her massive metal best friend, and reader, believe me when I say that I got misty every single time his blue robot eyes dilated with fear at being harmed or disappointing his human keeper.
 A Transformers movie is always going to deliver you some top-shelf robot combat in arenas of battle that are grand and thrilling (a shipping yard!
 Cybertron!), but Bumblebee goes full Wall-E, and watching Charlie cope with the loss of her father by finding companionship in an awkward robot pal is a heartening adventure for the whole family — sans the lens flares or anyone getting excessively sweaty, and with the added bonus of Better Mark Wahlberg, a.k.a.
 John Cena.
-Bumblebee is wonderful and pure on its own, but it’s also the first Transformers movie that won’t feel like an ethical downer one month to three years from now.
+Bumblebee is wonderful and pure on its own, but it’s also the first Transformers movie that won’t feel like an ethical downer years from now.
 Long live Transformers!